flatironinstitute/inferelator/Tutorial.md

 ## 4) Analyze output
 Look in the data/yeast folder for a time-stamped folder that will contain the predicted network as network.tsv and will contain a precision / recall curve as pr_curve.png.
 The AUPR should be ~0.2.

-## Additional config:
+## Additional Config:

-The number of bootstraps is currently set to 2, but can be modified via setting variables in yeast_bbsr_workflow_runner.py
+The number of bootstraps is currently set to 2, but can be modified via setting variables in yeast_bbsr_workflow_runner.py.

+## Additional Information:
+The whole genome expression.tsv was downloaded from the Gene Expression Omnibus (GEO), filtering for samples from Saccharomyces cerevisiae using the Yeast Affymetrix 2.0 platform (accessioning number GPL2529).
+The prior data file, yeast-motif-prior.tsv, is derived from ATAC-Seq peaks with motif analysis, using data from GEO (GSE66386), and signed (+/- 1) using knock-out results (GSE42527).
+The gold standard, gold_standard.tsv, is primarily from the YEASTRACT repository.